 Signs of Nutrient Deficiency in Tomato Plants

-Identifying nutrient deficiency is vital to address issues promptly.
+Identifying nutrient deficiency is vital to address issue promptly.
 Common signs include yellowing leaves (nitrogen deficiency), purple stems (phosphorus deficiency), and fruit rot (calcium deficiency).

 DIY Tomato Plant Fertilizer Recipes